xubylele/base64-converter/README.md

 4. Click **Convert to File**.
 5. After successful conversion, the file will be saved, and the input field will be cleared automatically.

+### Option 3: Using the Conversion History

+1. Open the Conversion History panel from the side view.
+2. View all past conversions, including their timestamps, conversion types, and file paths.
+3. Copy Base64 strings directly from the history.
+4. Reuse files from the history for quick re-conversions.

 ## Supported File Formats

 - **Common Formats**: `pdf`, `txt`, `png`, `jpg`, `docx`.